E1ko0o/SimpleWordLearner/README.md

 1. Learn words
 2. Add new word.
 3. List of all words.
-4. List of already known words.
+4. List of already learned words.
-5. List of words which user wants to learn.
+5. List of learning words.

 ## Technology stack
 A little explanation of project: